How Long Do Yuzu Last In The Fridge?

 • Dressings: Whisk yuzu juice with olive oil, honey, and a pinch of salt for a bright salad dressing.

-Remember, the zest of yuzu is also packed with flavor and can be grated into soups or used as a garnish for a citrusy kick.
+The zest is also packed with flavor and can be grated into soups or used as a garnish for a citrusy kick.

 Baking with Yuzu

-Incorporating yuzu into baked goods provides a unique twist to traditional recipes.
-The fruit pairs well with sweets due to its tangy and slightly sweet flavor.
+Incorporating yuzu into baked goods gives traditional recipes a unique twist.
+The fruit pairs well with sweets thanks to its tangy, slightly sweet flavor.

 • Cakes and Muffins: Add yuzu zest to cake or muffin batter for a citrusy aroma.